-Next, genetic mutations were examined to figure out what causes the worms to fall sleep after FLP-13 is released in the body.
+Next, genetic mutations were examined to figure out what causes the worms to fall sleep after FLP-13 is released into the body.

 What researchers found were mutated worms that lacked a receptor protein known as DMSR-1, fail to become sleep as a response to FLP-13.
-Therefore, DMSR-1 is essential for FLP-13 to initiate sleep, PsyPost reported.
+Therefore, DMSR-1 is essential for FLP-13 to initiate sleep, according to PsyPost.